 A $500 grant per current licence is being offered to country taxi-car licence holders as a contribution towards the purchase and installation of security cameras.

-By 1 December 2019 all on-demand rank or hail vehicles will be required to have an operational security camera installed that meets the new DoT On-demand Transport Camera Surveillance Standard that will be available in April 2019.
+By July 2020, all on-demand rank or hail vehicles will be required to have an operational security camera installed that meets the new Passenger Transport Vehicle Camera Surveillance Unit Standard 2019 (to be released in May 2019).